-1. U. T. System: Request for Approval and Certification of Incidental Fees Levied by U. T. Component Institutions in Accordance with Requirements of Section 54.504, Texas Education Code (Catalog Change) (Exec.
+1. U. T. System: Approval and Certification of Incidental Fees Levied by U. T. Component Institutions in Accordance with Requirements of Section 54.504, Texas Education Code (Catalog Change) (Exec.
 Com.
-Letter 86-26).--

-The Executive Committee concurs with the recommendation of the respective Presidents of the U. T. System component institutions and the Office of the Chancellor that the U. T. Board of Regents approve assessment of the incidental fees listed on the following pages effective for Fall Semester 1986.
+Letter 86-26).-The 69th Legislature enacted a general incidental fee statute applicable to all public institutions of higher education (Section 54.504 of the Texas Education Code) which became effective August 26, 1985.
+In order to ensure that the previously approved incidental fee charges for The University of Texas System are enacted in compliance with current law, the Board, upon recommendation of the Executive Committee, approved assessment of the incidental fees listed on the following pages effective for Fall Semester 1986.